luke-h1/storify/README.md

 Now that the databases are started we can migrate the DB for the first time

-Run `yarn workspace @storify-api migrate:up` to run initial migrations.
+Run `yarn workspace @storify-api migrate:up` to upsert initial migrations.

 Now that migrations have been taken care of, we can run the following commands to start the API (ensure the databases are running):